-Kawasaki disease (KD) is a serious illness that affects hundreds of Australian children each year and many thousands worldwide.
+Kawasaki disease (KD) is a relatively uncommon illness that mostly affects children under 5 years of age.

-If the symptoms and signs of KD are recognised early and treatment with IVIG (Intravenous Immunoglobulin) administered, most children with KD usually make a full recovery and coronary artery complications are prevented or minimised.
+If the symptoms and signs of KD are recognised early and treated with intravenous immunoglobulin, most children make a full recovery and coronary artery complications are prevented or minimised.

 - Fever that can last for several days

 - Rash, can be over whole body and may be worse in the groin area

 - Bright red, swollen, or cracked lips